Craig Mackinlay

-Initially a member of the UK Independence Party (UKIP), Mackinlay served as deputy leader of UKIP from 1997 to 2000 and as acting leader of UKIP in 1997, before joining the Conservative Party in 2005.
+Initially a member of the UK Independence Party (UKIP), Mackinlay served as the deputy leader of UKIP from 1997 to 2000 and the acting leader of UKIP in 1997, before joining the Conservative Party in 2005.

+In the 2015 general election, Mackinlay was elected to the House of Commons in South Thanet a Conservative candidate, defeating Nigel Farage, then leader of UKIP.
+As an MP, Mackinlay was a member of the Brexit Select Committee and the Common Sense Group.

+Mackinlay underwent a quadruple amputation following an infection of sepsis in 2023.
+He stood down as an MP at the 2024 general election and was appointed to the House of Lords.

 Early life

 Of Scottish heritage, Mackinlay was born on 7 October 1966 in Chatham and raised in Kent.
-After attending Rainham Mark Grammar School, he went up to the University of Birmingham, where he read zoology and comparative physiology.
-After graduating with the degree of BSc, he qualified as a chartered accountant (FCA) and as a chartered tax adviser (CTA) and is now partner in a Kent firm.
+His parents, Colin and Margaret Mackinlay, were both born in Kent.
+After attending Rainham Mark Grammar School, he studied zoology and comparative physiology at the University of Birmingham, graduating with a Bachelor of Science (BSc) degree.
+He qualified as a chartered accountant (FCA) and a chartered tax adviser (CTA), and later became a partner in a Kent firm.

 Political background

 Mackinlay first became engaged in politics after observing the impact of Britain's membership of the European Exchange Rate Mechanism on clients and friends who were going bankrupt as a result of soaring interest rates.
 After hearing Alan Sked, a professor at the London School of Economics, speak on a BBC politics programme, he was persuaded to stand at the 1992 general election as an independent in support of the Anti-Federalist League, receiving 248 votes in Gillingham.